nxskok/pasias/docs/16-ordinal-nominal-response.md

-(k) We have a lot of explanatory variables.
+(g) We have a lot of explanatory variables.
 The standard way to test whether we need all of them is to take one of them out at a time, and test which ones we can remove.
 This is a lot of work.
 We won't do that.
 Instead,